 Are you, in your attempt to make your children like you, forgetting that in some ways, you should (leave them as they are, and) become like them?

-The right attitude #4: Christianity is about love, not externals
+3: Christianity is about love, not externals

 God calls us firstly not to obedience, but to love.
 Loving Him with heart, soul and mind is first, and loving others as yourself is second and equally important.